 In New Zealand, as you may expect, food poisoning is a significant public health issue; MPI estimates 200,000 cases of foodborne illness yearly with the most common causes of food poisoning in New Zealand are Campylobacter, Salmonella, and norovirus.

-According to New Zealand's Ministry for Primary Industries (MPI), there were 8,373 cases of foodborne illness reported in 2019, with 1,266 hospitalisations and 14 deaths.
+According to New Zealand's Ministry for Primary Industries (MPI), there were 8,373 cases of foodborne illness reported with food poisoning symptoms nz in 2019, with 1,266 hospitalisations and 14 deaths.

 In Australia, foodborne illness affects an estimated 4.1 million people every year, with Salmonella and Campylobacter being the most common causes, according to FSANZ.